 Good Friday Worship Service | 12:00 p.m.

 In this service, we enter into the mystery of God’s love revealed on the hard wood of the cross, “a perfect sacrifice for the whole world.”
 Join us as we remember what Jesus suffered for us, and experience the feelings of sorrow and regret that arise for our share in the brokenness of the world.
-It is a day of intense sorrow, but it is a sorrow that holds tightly to Christian hope.
+It is a day of intense sorrow, but one that holds tightly to Christian hope.
+At noon, the musical offering from Justin Esposito includes Bach’s “Ebarme dich.”

 On Good Friday, we continue the tradition of recounting each step of Jesus’ final journey to the cross.
-Children and their adults are invited to join us as we enter into the mystery of God’s love revealed on the hard wood of the cross through our intergenerational of Stations of the Cross.
-We’ll process through the church grounds as we recount each step of Jesus’ final journey to the cross.
-If you are interested in learning more, please email " data-enc-email="nhqv[at]fgcnhyfvil.bet" data-wpel-link="ignore">Audi Barlow, Director of Children and Youth Formation.
+Children and their adults are invited to join Austin Geelhoed and enter into the mystery of God’s love revealed on the hard wood of the cross through our intergenerational Stations of the Cross.
+Process through the church grounds together and recount each step of Jesus’ final journey to the cross.
+If you are interested in learning more, please email ">Austin Geelhoed, Director of Children and Youth Formation.

 Holy Saturday Worship | 10:30 a.m., St. Paul’s, Ivy Graveyard